ryantd42/NY-Legislative-Git/2023/A4045A-2023/bill.md

  condition  that  the title thereto shall revert in case any building not intended and suitable for one or more such  purposes  shall  be  erected upon such premises or some part thereof.
-  17. NOTWITHSTANDING  ANY  PROVISION  OF THIS SECTION TO THE CONTRARY, REAL PROPERTY USED FOR THE PURPOSE OF A  CHILDREN'S  OVERNIGHT  CAMP  OR

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD03722-02-3
+  LBD03722-03-3
- A. 4045  2
+ A. 4045--A  2

- SUMMER  DAY  CAMP, AS SUCH TERMS ARE DEFINED IN SECTION THIRTEEN HUNDRED NINETY-TWO OF THE PUBLIC HEALTH LAW, SHALL BE EXEMPT FROM THE PROVISIONS OF THIS SECTION.
+  17. NOTWITHSTANDING  ANY  PROVISION  OF THIS SECTION TO THE CONTRARY, REAL PROPERTY USED FOR THE PURPOSE OF A  CHILDREN'S  OVERNIGHT  CAMP  OR SUMMER  DAY  CAMP, AS SUCH TERMS ARE DEFINED IN SECTION THIRTEEN HUNDRED NINETY-TWO OF THE PUBLIC HEALTH LAW, AND REAL PROPERTY OWNED BY  A  NOT- FOR-PROFIT  CONSERVATION  ORGANIZATION  AS DEFINED IN SUBDIVISION TWO OF SECTION 49-0303 OF THE ENVIRONMENTAL CONSERVATION LAW  SHALL  BE  EXEMPT FROM THE PROVISIONS OF THIS SECTION.
   §  2.
 This act shall take effect on the first of January next succeed- ing the date on which it shall have become a law.